imperva/terraform-provider-incapsula/website/docs/r/site_domain_configuration.html.markdown

 Provides an Incapsula Site Domain Configuration resource.
 The provider will add/delete domains to/from an Imperva site, based on this resource.

 Note: The provider is using a single update request, hence domains that exists in the account, but are missing from the TF file will be deleted.

+This resource is designed to work with sites represented by the "incapsula_site" resource, and cannot be used together in the same configuration with the "incapsula_domain" resource.

 ## Example Usage